-Dear Parents/Guardians and Students:
+Dear Parents, Guardians, and Students,

-It is my pleasure to welcome you to Stanberry Elementary.
-The faculty and staff join me in saying we're happy to have you as part of the Stanberry family.
-We hope this will be a successful and satisfying year for you.
+It is my pleasure to welcome you to Stanberry Elementary!
+The faculty and staff join me in saying we are excited to have you as part of the Stanberry family.
+We look forward to a successful and rewarding year together.

-The pages of the handbook contain important information regarding key school policy and procedures.
-Parents and students should review the contents together.
-If you have any questions, please call the school office.
-We feel that open and clear communication between school and home is important to the success of our educational program.
+This handbook contains important information about key school policies and procedures.
+We encourage parents and students to review it together.
+If you have any questions, please don't hesitate to contact the school office.
+We believe that open and clear communication between home and school is essential to the success of our educational program.